Current Innovations in Probability-based Household Internet Panel Research

 As online panels are rapidly becoming a familiar tool for research, the need to ensure high-quality, representative data collection and analysis is also increasingly clear.
 The first “Current Innovations in Probability-based Household Internet Panel Research (CIPHER)” conference will be organized by the Center for Economic and Social Research (CESR) of the University of Southern California and hosted by the Global Financial Literacy Excellence Center (GFLEC) at the George Washington University on the 21st of February, 2019.

 We are thrilled to announced our second CIPHER conference, to take place on 26-27 February 2020 in Washington, D.C.
 This year, we are broadening the scope of the event to ensure inclusion of more international perspectives, and that voices from the policy, non-governmental and private sectors are more fully represented.

 CIPHER 2020 will focus on new approaches to the design of probability-based Internet and mixed-mode panels, their applications in research and policy, and the potential and challenges ahead, specifically:

 - Data management and linkages

 - Developments in analysis techniques

 - Combination of data collected with wearable devices with self-reports

 - Naturally occurring data

-This conference is sponsored with funding from the Social Security Administration, the National Institute on Aging, and the Center for Economic and Social Research at USC.
-There is no charge to attend this conference though space is limited.
+This conference is made possible through grant funding from the Social Security Administration, the National Institute on Aging, FINRA Educational Foundation, and the Center for Economic and Social Research at USC.
+There is no charge to attend this conference.
+Space is limited.